dortania/OpenCore-Install-Guide/extras/big-sur/README.md

 ![](../../images/extras/big-sur/readme/gib-default.png)

-Press `M` to change the Max OS, then enter `10.16` to switch the (update) catalog to the Big Sur one.
+Press `M` to change the Max-OS, then enter `10.16` to switch the (update) catalog to the Big Sur one.

 ![](../../images/extras/big-sur/readme/10-16-ver.png)